za1n177/powershell-it-automation-toolkit/README.md

 ![Entra Graph Connection](screenshots/entra-connect-success.png)

 _Test executed locally on Windows 11 using Microsoft Graph PowerShell with delegated permissions and `-WhatIf` (dry-run)._
+_The script supports real execution when `-WhatIf` is removed; dry-run mode was used for safe validation._

 ### Server Connectivity Validation